 You can end your tenancy agreement during the fixed term for certain legally specified reasons (given below).

-If you want to otherwise end your agreement early, consider:
+If you want to end your agreement early without one of the legally specified reasons, consider:

 - transferring your tenancy to someone else (you need the landlord’s written consent)

 - breaking your tenancy agreement (this can be costly).

 See ‘Transfer of tenancy’ and ‘Breaking the agreement’ at the end of this factsheet.

 Legally specified reasons to end a fixed-term tenancy

 - because the landlord/agent has ‘breached’ the tenancy agreement – they have failed to meet their obligations under the agreement